The application period for the 2024 Wu Tsai Neuroscience:Translate award program is now open!

 Please make note of the key dates below and visit the Stanford | Seed Funding portal to submit your application.

-|Key Dates for 2021 Neuroscience: Translate Grants|
+|Key Dates/Timeline for 2024 Neuroscience: Translate Grants|

-|Notification of Awards||December 2020|
+|Notification of Awards||December 2023|

-|Funding begins||February 16, 2021|
+|Funding begins||January 16, 2024|

 Each proposal must have at least two co-principal investigators from two different fields both of whom must be members of the Wu Tsai Neurosciences Institute (become a faculty affiliate)

 - At least two fields should be represented.
 At least one faculty must be a clinician.
 Clinician is broadly defined to include faculty who work with human users, they don’t have to be humans with disease.
 The other faculty members may be from engineering, sciences or any other discipline.